 Irrelevant information is one of the common resume mistakes a lot of people make.
 You shouldn’t do that at all.
 Mention those things that have led to progressive development and have helped you improve at work.

 Try not to be too descriptive about the various positions and experiences you have had over the years.
 These kinds of questions will be asked in the interview following the selection process.
 Also, do not add any information that is irrelevant to the job position that you have applied for.

 25. Red flag info:

 Having red flag info on the resume is the worst thing you could have.
 If something doesn’t flatter you or your personality, then don’t mention that at all.
 You should add info that highlights your best and what you are capable of.
 Adding the red flag information creates a negative image of the candidate.
 This might also affect the chances of your resume being selected for further developments.

 26. Do not be negative:

-Most candidates tend to include work in a minimum basis.
+Most candidates tend to include work on a minimum basis.
 This should not be done.
 If you are not sure whether or not you have the required work experience, add different kinds of volunteering examples.
-This makes a good impression about you.
+This makes a good impression of you.

 27. Very general information:

 Also, make sure to keep miles away from information that is too general.
 Recruiters are tired of seeing that in most resumes.
 Avoid that completely.

 Having poor contact information is also something that makes no sense.
 If your name is John and your email id is email@example.com, then obviously you will not create a good impression.
 So make sure the information you give is good enough to read.